Richard H. Weening, PhD, MIPP, RT(R)(CT)(MR), FAEIRS

 Dr. Weening graduated from the College of William & Mary in Virginia with the B.S.
 (1984), M.S.
 (1986), and Ph.D.
 (1991) degrees in Physics.
 The subject matter of his Ph.D. dissertation involved the physics of tokamaks and magnetic fusion plasma theory.
 Dr. Weening holds a B.S.
 (2000) degree in Diagnostic Imaging from Thomas Jefferson University, where he did clinical work in magnetic resonance imaging (MRI), computed tomography (CT), and radiography.
 He also has an M.I.P.P.
 (1996) degree from the Johns Hopkins University where he did work in Strategic Studies.
 Dr. Weening was named a Fellow of the Association of Educators in Radiologic and Imaging Sciences (2012).
 Currently, Dr. Weening is a candidate for the M.S.Ed.L. degree in education law from Nova Southeastern University.

 From 1986-91, Dr. Weening was a Research Assistant at William & Mary, sponsored by a grant from the U.S. Department of Energy.
 He was also a Research Assistant in the Los Alamos National Laboratory Controlled Thermonuclear Reactor Division (1988) and he was awarded an Associated Western Universities Fellowship in the Magnetic Fusion Energy Division of the General Atomics company in San Diego (1989).
 During 1992-93, Dr. Weening was a Research Physicist at the Center for Plasma Physics Research of the Swiss Federal Technical University and a Visiting Scientist at General Atomics.
-During 1995-1996, he received a John M. Olin Fellowship for Strategic Studies while at the School for Advanced International Studies (SAIS) in Washington, DC.
+During 1995-1996, he received a John M. Olin Fellowship for Strategic Studies while at the College for Advanced International Studies (SAIS) in Washington, DC.
 During 2000-01, Dr. Weening was a National Research Service Award (NRSA) Research Fellow in the Department of Radiology at the University of Pennsylvania, where he collaborated in the Laboratory for Structural NMR Imaging on studies involving MRI methods for the imaging of trabecular bone.
 During 2002-08, Dr. Weening was a member of Thomas Jefferson University Cognitive Neuroscience and Brain Imaging Laboratory, where he collaborated on functional MRI brain research.
 In addition, Dr. Weening was a Visiting Scientist (2012-14) in the fusion plasma theory group at the Princeton Plasma Physics Laboratory of Princeton University.

 Dr. Weening currently publishes research and directs his research efforts towards subjects including MRI education, MRI safety, the radiologic sciences profession, and the magnetic confinement of fusion plasmas.